Branching

 Create a branch from the current HEAD of main:

-wwkg client branch listQuerying a branch
+wwkg graph branch listQuerying a branch

-wwkg client query "SELECT * WHERE { ?s ?p ?o }" --branch experiment
+wwkg graph query "SELECT * WHERE { ?s ?p ?o }" --branch experiment

 Cross-branch queries